Liver Transplant Waiting List

 In 2002, UNOS implemented a nationwide system for prioritizing patients for liver transplantation.
 It is called the Model for End Stage Liver Disease, or MELD, and it is based on a very accurate statistical formula that predicts which people are most likely to die in the near future from their liver disease.

-The MELD score is determined by using the results of three blood tests (bilirubin, INR and creatinine) to determine the severity of a person’s liver disease.
+The MELD score is determined by using the results of blood tests to determine the severity of a person’s liver disease.
 The score ranges from 6 (normal liver function) to 40 (severe liver disease).

 While on the waiting list, each person’s MELD score must be updated according to a schedule determined by UNOS.
 The score may go up or down over time, depending on the status of the patient’s liver disease.
 A MELD score may be reassessed weekly, monthly, every three months or annually.
 The higher the score, the more frequently it will need to be reassessed.

 Time spent on the waiting list has not been a factor in liver allocation since the MELD score was introduced.
-For example, an ill patient with a very high MELD score may be listed and get a liver quickly, “passing” someone who has been on the list for a longer time but has a lower MELD score.
+For example, an ill patient with a very high MELD score may be listed and get a liver quickly.

 It is impossible to predict when a liver will become available for transplantation.
 Patients with higher MELD scores receive liver offers more quickly than patients with lower MELD scores.
 In general, patients with blood type O or B have the longest wait times, while those with blood type A or AB generally wait a shorter time.